 What happens in anaphylaxis?

-The histamine triggers an inflammatory response, treating the substance as if it were a threat to health, like a harmful bacterium or virus.
+Anaphylaxis happens when the body reacts badly to a substance, or allergen, as if it were a threat to health, like bacteria or a virus.

 This response can lead to a dilation of the blood vessels, a sudden drop in blood pressure, loss of consciousness, and shock.
 As the airways narrow, breathing becomes difficult.
 The blood vessels may leak, resulting in edema, or swelling, in surrounding tissue.

 The reaction may happen at once, within hours, or, very occasionally, some days after coming into contact with the allergen.

-- Trouble swallowing
+- trouble swallowing

-- Itchy mouth or throat and nasal congestion
+- itchy mouth or throat and nasal congestion

-- A full and heavy feeling in the tongue
+- a full and heavy feeling in the tongue

-- Swelling and itchiness on the skin, with hives, warmth, redness, and a rash
+- swelling and itchiness on the skin, with hives, warmth, redness, and a rash

-- Stomach pain and cramps, with nausea, vomiting and diarrhea
+- stomach pain and cramps, with nausea, vomiting, and diarrhea

-- Anxiety and a feeling of impending doom
+- anxiety and a feeling of impending doom

-Severe breathing difficulties, a serious drop in blood pressure, or both can lead to shock and this can be fatal.
+Severe breathing difficulties, a serious drop in blood pressure, or both can lead to shock, and this can be fatal.

 If a person starts to show severe allergic symptoms, urgent medical attention is needed.

-- removing the allergen, if possible, and calling for emergency help.
+- removing the allergen, if possible, and calling for emergency assistance

-To make breathing easier, the person should be kept sitting up, but if there is a drop in blood pressure, they should be laid down flat on the ground with their legs raised.
+To make breathing easier, the person should stay sitting up, but if there is a drop in blood pressure, they should be laid down flat on the ground with their legs raised.

-If possible, keep a sample of the item that cause the reaction and have it accompany the patient to the hospital.
+If possible, keep a sample of the item that caused the reaction, and have it accompany the patient to the hospital.

 Emergency help for a patient with severe anaphylaxis will be an epinephrine, or adrenalin, injection.

-- It causes the blood vessels to constrict, and this decreases swelling and helps to increase blood pressure.
+- It causes the blood vessels to constrict, and this decreases swelling and helps increase blood pressure.

 Most patients respond well to this treatment, and symptoms normally start to subside at this point.
 If there is no improvement, the patient will receive another dose after 10 minutes.

 For a less severe reaction, the doctor may give corticosteroid or antihistamine injections.